How to back up a WordPress site?

-Data compliance is the practice of ensuring that sensitive data is organised and managed in a way that allows organisations to meet enterprise business rules as well as legal and governmental regulations.
+Data compliance ensures that sensitive data is organised and managed in a way that allows organisations to meet enterprise business rules and legal and governmental regulations.
 Check your local country or state rules in terms of data compliance.

 Backup checks and testing.

 Manual WordPress backup testing needs a staging environment.
 This is to create a fully functioning duplicate of your site that can be tested extensively to ensure everything works well.